Pool Cleaning License Arizona: AZ's Ultimate Licensing Guide

 Swimming Pool Service and Repair License

-If you pool service does minor repairs in addition to water treatment and pool cleaning, you may need this license but not a full contractor license.
+If your pool service does minor repairs in addition to water treatment and pool cleaning, you may need this license but not a full contractor license.
 This work should be limited to minor fixes on accessories and general features of residential pools.
-Any work on plumbing connections to a potable water (drinking water) system needs to be done by a licensed plumber.
-Likewise, work on gas chorine systems, gas lines, and work on the electrical system (beyond disconnecting when there is a problem) must also be done by licensed contractors.
-This work can include minor repairs of pool decks and the pool interior but not complete replacement of either.
+A licensed plumber needs to do any work on plumbing connections to a potable water (drinking water) system.
+Likewise, licensed contractors must also do work on gas chlorine systems, gas lines, and electrical systems (beyond disconnecting when there is a problem).
+This work can include minor repairs of pool decks and the pool interior but not a complete replacement of either.

 Consumer Help with Pool Service Complaints

-When a licensed contractor does work on a pool the state of Arizona provides various legal remedies for defective work.
+When a licensed contractor works on a pool, the state of Arizona provides various legal remedies for defective work.
 These include filing a complaint with the Arizona Registrar of Contractors (ROC) or lawsuits for civil action for breach of contract and similar issues.

-Arizona does background checks on contractors so when hiring a contractor it is possible to check their database and do a contractor search for current license and other issues.
-If a consumer wishes to file a complaint against a licensed contractor it must be filed within two years of the date when work was last performed.
+Remember that the state of Arizona does background checks on contractors, so it is possible to check their database and do a contractor search for the current license and other issues when hiring a contractor.
+If a consumer wishes to file a complaint against a licensed contractor, it must be filed within two years of the date when work was last performed.